wiushonka/gym-Crm-system-spring/README.md

 Make sure to choose suitable active profile in application.properties and set up db and file paths in that profile.
-Separate Microservice (Trainer Workload) is used to aggregate some data whenever training is added or deleted via open Feign.
+Separate Microservice (Trainer Workload) is used to aggregate some data whenever training is added or deleted.
+Asynchronous messaging is managed by ActiveMQ artemis.